We are proud to have the following institutions, projects, and researchers as our partners and collaborators.

 Memory Laws in European and Comparative Perspectives (MELA)

 Samuel Moyn is Henry R. Luce Professor of Jurisprudence at Yale Law School and Professor of History at Yale University.
+He received a doctorate in modern European history from the University of California-Berkeley in 2000 and a law degree from Harvard University in 2001.

 William Nelson, Judge Edward Weinfeld professor of Law in New York University School of Law, has been active as a legal historian since the publication of his first history article in the New York University Annual Survey of American Law in 1966.
-Over the intervening years, Nelson has published two prize-winning books, eleven other books, and numerous articles in leading law reviews and history journals.

 Stefan Vogenauer is the Director of the Max Planck Institute for European Legal History.
 He works mostly in the areas of European legal history, comparative law and transnational private law.
 He has a particular interest in legal transfers in the common law world, the history of EU law and the comparative history of legal method.